katzenpost/katzenpost/docs/specs/threat_model.rst

 still works but with less certainty because perhaps many users share a Provider where received messages are queued.

+However if the adversary were to compromise one or more Providers, then they could perform the attack using observations about messages being routed to specific message spools on the Provider.

 The best defense against intersection attacks (be they full granularity or not is of no consequence here) is to use end to end decoy traffic which is sent and received by clients.
 Although our mix